 Navy Federal Credit Union offers business owners two MMAs to choose from – Regular and Jumbo.

-Regular MMAs need to maintain a balance of $2,500 to earn dividends, shooting up to $100,000 for Jumbo MMAs.
+Regular MMAs need to maintain a balance of $2,500 to earn dividends, increasing to $100,000 for Jumbo MMAs.

-One thing to note about Navy Federal’s MMAs is that they compound and pay out the interest monthly.
+One thing to note about Navy Federal’s MMAs is that the credit union compounds and pays out the interest monthly.

 Membership is open to active duty, retired, and veteran personnel of all branches of the armed forces.
 Furthermore, family members and DoD (Department of Defense) civilians are also eligible.